Why adherence is so important

 And once your viral load becomes undetectable there is more flexibility.
 For example, after being undetectable for a few months, even missing a dose completely will also be okay.

 So long you only miss doses once or twice a month things should be okay.
-But if you are missing more than one dose every week or two, please talk to your doctor.
+But if you are missing more than one or two doses every week, please talk to your doctor.

 There is also a window period for the timing of your meds.
 So long as you are generally within an hour or two either side of your usual time that will be okay, even when starting.